LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

 We are now ready for the proof of our homotopy theorem.

-\begin{theorem} Any two arrangements of double pseudolines of the same size and living in the same \projectiveplane\ are homotopic via a finite sequence of mutations followed by an isotopy; in other terms, mutation graphs are connected. \end{theorem} \begin{proof} Clearly any arrangement of double pseudolines is homotopic, via a finite sequence of splitting mutations, to a simple one.
-Now by a repeated application of the Pumping Lemma we see easily that any simple arrangement of double pseudolines is homotopic, via a finite sequence of mutations, to a simple thin one.
-It remains to use Lemma~\ref{EmbeddingSimple}, Lemma~\ref{relevementdesmutations} and the homotopy theorem for arrangements of pseudolines of Ringel to conclude the proof. \end{proof}
+\begin{theorem} Any two arrangements of double pseudolines of the same size and living in the same cross surface are homotopic via a finite sequence of mutations followed by an isotopy; in other words, mutation graphs are connected. \end{theorem} \begin{proof} Clearly any arrangement of double pseudolines is homotopic, via a finite sequence of splitting mutations, to a simple one.
+Now by a repeated application of the pumping lemma we see easily that any simple arrangement of double pseudolines is homotopic, via a finite sequence of mutations, to a simple thin one.
+It remains to use Lemma~\ref{EmbeddingSimple}, Lemma~\ref{relevementdesmutations} and the homotopy theorem of Ringel for arrangements of pseudolines to conclude the proof. \end{proof}

-For completeness we mention that one of the standard ways to prove the homotopy theorem for arrangements of pseudolines of Ringel is to show that any arrangement of pseudolines is homotopic, via a finite sequence of mutations followed by an isotopy, to a cyclic arrangement of pseudolines using, in the straightforward manner, {\it avant la lettre} the following specialization (think of a pair of pseudolines as a pinched double pseudoline) to arrangements of pseudolines of our Pumping Lemma for arrangements of double pseudolines.